 Partner Andrew Pullinger has extensive experience in the area of international commercial arbitration gained in London, Australia and the Cayman Islands, and has conducted many institutional and ad hoc arbitrations under a variety of different rules (including ICC, LCIA, AAA and UNCITRAL).
 Andrew holds a post-graduate diploma in international arbitration from the School of International Arbitration Queen Mary, University of London.
+He is currently the Co-Vice-Chair of the Caribbean Branch of the Chartered Institute of Arbitrators (CIArb) and the interim Chair of the Cayman Islands Chapter of CIArb.
 Partner Alistair Walters is also an accredited mediator.